 - for your benefit, and you agree to it in writing or

-- authorised under a term of an award, agreement or Fair Work Australia order or
+- authorised under a term of an award, agreement or Fair Work Commission order or

 - authorised under Commonwealth, State or Territory law, or by an order of a court.

 This means that an employer generally cannot take money from your wages unless you agree and the deduction benefits you, or unless your industrial instrument permits it.
 For example, if you accidentally break something, the employer cannot deduct money from your wages.
 Further, an employer cannot force you to agree to a deduction.

 Even if the deduction is authorised under a term in an award or agreement, the term has no effect if the deduction is directly, or indirectly, for the employer's benefit, or if the deduction is unreasonable.

 All deductions, regardless of the circumstances, from the wages of an employee under the age of 18 must be authorised in writing by the employee's parent or guardian.

 If you are concerned about deductions from your wages, contact the Fair Work Infoline on 13 13 94.